ubeydeozdmr/turkiye-api/README.md

 - `name` (string): It shows all the districts containing or matching your search query.
 - `minPopulation` (number): It shows all the districts with a population greater than or equal to the value you entered.
 - `maxPopulation` (number): It shows all the districts with a population less than or equal to the value you entered.
+- `minArea` (number): It shows all the districts with an area greater than or equal to the value you entered.
+- `maxArea` (number): It shows all the districts with an area less than or equal to the value you entered.
+- `provinceId` (number): It shows all the districts in the province with the ID you entered.
+- `province` (string): It shows all the districts in the province containing or matching your search query.
 - `offset` (number): Used for pagination.
 Use this to set a starting point in search results.
 - `limit` (number): Used for pagination.
 Use this to set the maximum number of results to show you.
 - `fields` (string): It shows the fields you want to see in the response.